Offers forensic elective for medical students. Contact program director for details.

 The fellowship program at the Medical College of Georgia (MCG) has a strong academic orientation, an emphasis on public policy, and provides exposure to a large breadth of clinical experiences which are able to be tailored to the interests of each fellow.
 Developing the skills of critical analysis and writing for the courts is emphasized.

-Twice weekly didactics includes weekly colloboration with forensic psychology fellows and occasionally with other nearby forensic psychiatry fellowships.
-An academic project is chosen early in the year and presentation at AAPL is strongly encouraged.
-Given that the clinical responsibilities are less than 4 days per week, the fellows have ample opportunity to participate in a number of scholarly activities, including research.
+The over 250 hours of didactics, include frequent colloboration with forensic psychology fellows and occasionally with other nearby forensic psychiatry fellowships.
+An academic project is chosen early in the year with over two weeks of research time protected for it\'s initial development.
+Presentation at AAPL is strongly encouraged.
+Given that the clinical responsibilities are less than 4 days per week, the fellows have ample opportunity to choose from a number scholarly activities to pursue.
 Additionally, those interested in advocacy and public policy will be afforded opportunities to participate on national, state and local levels including projects with the Georgia Division of Behavioral Health and Developmental Disabilities.

 The program has multiple clinical sites including two forensic psychiatric hospitals in Georgia, Augusta State Medical Prison, MCG Consult-Liaison and Forensic Private Practices.
 This allows a breadth of clinical experience ranging from maximum security forensic patients to minimal security patients in a step down program involved in work study programs.
 A wide range of civil and criminal forensic evaluations are performed.
 The fellow is afforded the opportunity of a one month elective in the latter half of the year, to further develop their skills in an area of particular interest.